ExposuresProvider/icees-api/README.md

    * `year` : ICEES year
    * `cohort_features`: features for defining the cohort
    * `feature`: a feature and operator and value for spliting the cohort to two subcohorts
    * `maximum_p_value`: ICEES maximum p value.
-The p value is calculated using 2 * n contingency table where the rows are `feature` and the columns are individual values of each ICEES feature in `table`.
-Any p greater than maximum p value if filtered.
+The p value is calculated for each ICEES feature in `table`, using 2 * n contingency table where the rows are subcohorts and the columns are individual values of that feature.
+Any feature with p value greater than maximum p value is filtered out.

 example
 ```